sngowda/test_environment/README.md

 echo "Hello world"
-echo "I am trying to finish my normal work, OMG I got a urgent fix so i need to jump"
+echo "I am trying to finish my normal work, OMG I got a urgent fix so i need to jump" echo "Just now i fixed the hot fix and come back here, need sometime to finish it" echo "I finished this work, enjoy the day"